Aerobiology: Overview

 The first mention of "aerobiology" was made by Fred Campbell Meier in the 1930s.
 The particles, which can be described as Aeroplankton, generally range in size from nanometers to micrometers which makes them challenging to detect.

-Aerosolization is the process of a small and light particles becoming suspended in moving air.
+Aerosolization is the process of small and light particles becoming suspended in moving air.
 Now bioaerosols, these pollen and fungal spores can be transported across an ocean, or even travel around the globe.
 Due to the high quantities of microbes and the ease of dispersion, Martinus Beijerinck once said "Everything is everywhere, the environment selects".
 This means that aeroplankton are everywhere and have been everywhere, and it solely depends on environmental factors to determine which remain.
 Aeroplankton are found in significant quantities even in the Atmospheric boundary layer (ABL).
 The effects on climate and cloud chemistry of these atmospheric populations is still under review.

 NASA and other research agencies are studying how long these bioaerosols can remain afloat and how they can survive in such extreme climates.
 The conditions of the upper atmosphere are similar to the climate on Mars' surface, and the microbes found are helping redefine the conditions which can support life.